chrispaig3/host_discovery/README.md

   - ***fn*** `lookup_windows_edition` Returns a String containing the Windows edition via the registry
   - ***fn*** `lookup_product_name` Returns a String containing the version & edition of Windows via the registry

+> Note: I have plans to extend the feature set across platforms
+  - FreeBSD + MacOS-specific functionality and broad support for detecting hardware.

 - Add to your project
 ```sh
     cargo add host_discovery